icewind1991/steam-vent/README.md

 - [x] Steam guard (device or email) confirmation
 - [x] Device notification confirmation
 - [x] Saved machine token confirmation
+- [x] Sending and receiving raw messages
 - [x] Making RPC calls over the connection
 - [ ] High level wrappers around the RPC calls
+- [ ] Allow using messages from protobufs not included in the project

 ## Usage

-Note that this project is still in early development and api's might see large changes.
+Note that this project is still in early development and apis might see large changes.

 ```rust
 use std::error::Error;